yhy0/ChYing/README.md

 ## License

-This code is distributed under the [MIT license](https://github.com/yhy0/ChYing/blob/main/LICENSE).
+This code is distributed under the [AGPL-3.0 license](https://github.com/yhy0/ChYing/blob/main/LICENSE).
 See [LICENSE](https://github.com/yhy0/ChYing/blob/main/LICENSE) in this directory.

 ## 鸣谢